On the Security & Privacy in Federated Learning

 \subsubsection{Adversarial Training}

 As previously introduced, Data Poisoning attacks alter the local dataset.
 Because of the decentralized setting of FL, Data Cleaning methods were not applicable.
 Adversarial Training inserts poisoned data on the dataset during the training phase~\cite{shafahi2019adversarial, Shah}.
 Once trained, the model can differentiate poisoned data.
 However, this defense requires a large dataset and is computationally challenging.
 As a solution, the authors in~\cite{Hong} proposed sharing resources, where the most prepared or powerful devices could share the secure model with other clients.
-Furthermore, for preventing Evasion attacks, the authors in~\cite{chen2021certifiably} smoothed the training data by applying Gaussian noise and including adversarial data in the training dataset.
+Furthermore, for preventing Evasion attacks, the authors ~\cite{chen2021certifiably} smoothed the training data by applying Gaussian noise and including adversarial data in the training dataset.

 \begin{challenge} \textbf{\textit{Adversarial Training exclusively defends against Adversarial Examples in FL environments.
-It is important to understand how Adversarial Training could be used for protecting against other types of attacks.}} \end{challenge}
+It is crucial to understand how Adversarial Training could be used for protecting against other types of attacks.}} \end{challenge}